How Do I Protect My Garage Floor from the Snow

 - Remove the clutter in the garage to allow for proper circulation of air.
 Reduce the clutter from the garage floor and utilize adequate storage and organization.
 A cluttered garage reduces the airflow in the garage, which encourages condensation and makes the garage colder.

-- Install a dehumidifier in the garage to reduce the moisture levels in the air and prevent condensation.
+- Install a dehumidifier in the garage to reduce the moisture levels in the air and prevent condensation or mold growth.

 Pro tip: You should combine multiple tips as explained above to maintain dry garage floors effectively.